Françoise Charlotte d'Aubigné: Biography

 Anne-Jules, the 2nd duc de Noailles, died in 1708 and then Adrien Maurice became the 3rd Duke of Noailles with Françoise Charlotte as his duchess.
-Later in 1718, after the death of Madame de Maintenon, she inherited the Château de Maintenon and her aunt's wealth, as promised.
+Later in 1719, after the death of Madame de Maintenon, she inherited the Château de Maintenon and her aunt's wealth, as promised.
 Thus, from very humble beginnings, Françoise Charlotte rose to the upper levels of French society.

 The Duchess of Noailles died in 1739 aged 55 but her husband lived for another 27 years, dying at Versailles at 88.
 Their two sons Louis, and Philippe, also went on to become marshals of France.
 The younger son, Philippe, was executed in Reign of Terror in 1794, whereas Louis died in 1793 before the Reign of Terror was fully underway.

 Her nephew by marriage was Louis Jean Marie de Bourbon, Duke of Penthièvre, one of the wealthiest man in Europe.
 Others included the Duke of Éstrées, great-nephew of Gabrielle d'Estrées, a mistress of King Henri IV.

 Her descendants include Hélie, Duke of Noailles.
-Others include Adrienne de Noailles, wife of the famous marquis de Lafayette; Philippe, King of the Belgians also descended maternally from Françoise Charlotte.
+Others include Adrienne de Noailles, wife of the famous Marquis de Lafayette; the current King Philippe of Belgium also descended maternally from Françoise Charlotte.